sgarg-10/Java_Practice/README.md

-This will contain all the codes I practice in JAVA language.
+This will contain all the codes I practice in C language.